msqd/harp/docs/apps/storage/index.rst

 Storage
 =======

+.. versionadded:: 0.5

+.. versionchanged:: 0.6

+    * The ``harp_apps.storage`` application was previously named ``harp_apps.sqlalchemy_storage``.
+    * The blob storage system was added, and now supports both SQL or Redis backends.

 The ``harp_apps.storage`` application implements various storage systems for your proxies to use.

 There are two different storage kinds: